Life at Greenshaw Learning Trust

 The governance and clerking team provides governance advice and support to the Trust and its schools, and clerking for meetings of the board and its committees, including governing bodies and ad-hoc committees.

-The HR team provides an advisory service including training and line managing in-school HR leads, plus some elements of transactional HR work (as described below) and contract management.
+The HR team provides an advisory service including training and line managing in-school HR leads, plus some elements of transactional HR work and contract management.
 Together, the team assists with a wide variety of people management issues including on-boarding new schools to the Trust, recruitment and managing the HR and payroll system.

 Our dedicated team of regional IT managers, in collaboration with the Head of IT, strives to develop and implement an effective IT strategy for the Trust's schools and support functions.
 We understand the diverse and multi-site nature of our organisation and aim to streamline operations through the utilisation of cloud-based solutions.